Low whistle

 The low whistle, or concert whistle, is a variation of the traditional tin whistle/pennywhistle, distinguished by its lower pitch and larger size.
 It is most closely associated with the performances of British and Irish artists such as Tommy Makem, Finbar Furey and his son Martin Furey, Old Blind Dogs, Michael McGoldrick, Riverdance, Lunasa, Donie Keyes, Chris Conway, and Davy Spillane, and is increasingly accepted as a feature of Celtic music.

-The low whistle is often used for the playing of airs and slow melodies due to its haunting and delicate sound.
+The low whistle is often used for the playing of airs and slow melodies due to its softer and more mellow tone compared to the high whistles, as well as being quieter.
 However, it is also becoming used more often for the playing of jigs, reels and hornpipes from the Irish, Scottish, Manx, Welsh, and English traditions.
 A reason put forward for this being, it's easier to produce some ornamentation on the whistle, due to the size of the finger holes.

 The most common low whistle is the "Low D", pitched one octave below the traditional D whistle.
 A whistle is generally classed as a low whistle if its lowest note is the G above middle C or lower.
 Whistles higher than this are termed "soprano" or "high" whistles when a distinction is necessary.
 Low whistles operate on the same principles, and are generally fingered in the same way as traditional pennywhistles although for many, a "piper's grip" may be required due to the distance between the holes.
 They belong to the same woodwind instrument family of end-blown fipple flutes.

 Though the tone of this instrument varies subtly among makers, low whistles are generally characterized by a more breathy, flute-like sound than traditional tin whistles.